-Restrictions: Restricted net position consist of constraints placed on net asset use through external requirements imposed by creditors (such as through debt covenants), grantors, contributors, or laws and regulations of other governments or constraints by law through constitutional provisions or enabling legislation.
-Restricted net position at December 31, 2019 and 2018 consisted of the debt service reserve on the 2010 Certificates of Participation.
+Restrictions: Restricted net position consist of constraints placed on net position use through external requirements imposed by creditors (such as through debt covenants), grantors, contributors, or laws and regulations of other governments or constraints by law through constitutional provisions or enabling legislation.
+Restricted net position at December 31, 2020 and 2019 consisted of the debt service reserve on the 2010 Certificates of Participation.
 The restrictions represent debt service and other reserves required by the related debt covenants.